 Mr. Chhim is a leader in the Khmer community and is a strong advocate for PACE at Element Care.

-See how Maria uses her Elder Service Plan to maintain her independence in the community.
+See how Maria uses her CHA PACE to maintain her independence in the community.